ansible/workshops/exercises/ansible_network/1-explore/README.md

 ### Step 4 - Examining the ansible-navigator configuration

-Either use Visual Studio Code to open or use the `cat` command to view the contents of the `ansible.cfg` file.
-The file is located in the home directory `~/.ansible-navigator.yml`
+Either use Visual Studio Code to open or use the `cat` command to view the contents of the `ansible-navigator.yml` file.
+The file is located in the home directory:

 ```bash
 $ cat ~/.ansible-navigator.yml